anvie/dotext/README.md

 =======================

 Simple Rust library to extract readable text from specific document format like Word Document (docx).
-Currently only support for docx, other format coming soon.
+Currently only support for docx and xlsx, other format coming soon.

 Usage
 ------